zeek/zeek-docs/doc/scripts/base/bif/zeek.bif.zeek.rst

    Creates an identifier that is unique with high probability.

-   :pool: A seed for determinism.
+   :param pool: A seed for determinism.

-   :prefix: A custom string prepended to the result.
+   :param prefix: A custom string prepended to the result.

    :returns: A string identifier that is unique.